Zaidality/project_4/README.md

 - Build Logistic Regression Model with Test and Train split data.
 - Find accuracy scores.
 - Predict diabetes status for given features.
-- Build a front end to take the features and run the notebook.